Describe a story someone told you.: IELTS Speaking Cue Card

 Follow up questions

-What lessons did you learn from the stories you read as a child?
+What lessons did you learn from the stories you read?

 How do you incorporate these stories into your teaching?